 At Novaya Opera Jan Latham-Koenig has given new productions of Tristan und Isolde, Il trovatore, L’enfant et les sortilèges, Le nozze di Figaro and Strauss’ Salome.
 Also, he conducted Nabucco, Rigoletto and Borodin’s Prince Igor.
 In January 2010, he conducted Britten’s War Requiem during the 6th Epiphany Week International Festival.
 In January 2014, he conducted Walton’s suites from the incidental music to Laurence Olivier’s films Henry V and Hamlet and Mendelssohn’s incidental music to Shakespeare’s A Midsummer Night’s Dream during the Epiphany Festival at Novaya Opera.
 In August 2014, he conducted Britten’s The Turn of the Screw (a production of Opera Northern Ireland) during the UK/Russia Year of Culture.

 Jan Latham-Koenig has led successful overseas tours of the Novaya Opera in Israel (the Israeli Opera, Tel-Aviv), the UK (English National Opera, London) and Germany (International May Festival in Wiesbaden).
 Last year he performed with them at the Puccini Festival in Torre del Lago and this year at Grange Park Opera Festival in the UK.

-Last year he conducted a new production of ‘Peter Grimes’ at the Opéra de Monte-Carlo, directed by José Cura and appeared at the Beethovenfest in Bonn.
-This autumn he gives a UK tour with his new Britten-Shostakovich Festival Orchestra.
+In 2018 he conducted a new production of ‘Peter Grimes’ at the Opéra de Monte-Carlo, directed by José Cura and appeared at the Beethovenfest in Bonn and last autumn gave an inaugural UK tour with his new Britten-Shostakovich Festival Orchestra.